Mobiux-Labs/forms/apps/docs/docs/form-renderer/basics/form-fields.md

 # Form Fields

-`FormFields` is a flexible component in Mobiux Labs Forms that creates form elements from specified field definitions, integrating smoothly with the form's context.
+`FormFields` is a flexible component in Mobiux Labs Form that creates form elements from specified field definitions, integrating smoothly with the form's context.

 ## Key Responsibilities